1. Writing a Multi Layer Feedforward Neural Network from Scratch

 return self.parameters

-Total parameters of a layer is total number of weights plus total biases.
+Total parameters of a layer is a total number of weights plus total biases.

 3.1.7 Now create a method which will call above get_parameters